 Spread the mixture into a buttered loaf pan 9x5x3 inches.

-*If you want to take your banana bread to the next level, spread half of the mixture into the pan and then spread a layer of dark chocolate spread lightly over the top of it and then a layer of organic peanut butter before adding the remainder of the mixture over the top.
+*If you want to take your banana bread to the next level, spread half of the mixture into the pan and then spread either a layer of nut butter only or a layer of dark chocolate spread lightly over the top of it and then a layer of organic peanut butter before adding the remainder of the mixture over the top.

 Bake for about 40-50 minutes.